planetfederal/workshops/workshops/geoserver/doc/source/webadmin/quickload.rst

    .. todo:: IMAGE

-That's it!
-At its simplest, you have loaded data and published a map.
-In the next few sections, we'll slow down and take a look at all of the steps that were hidden from us during this quick load process.
+You have now loaded data and published a map.
+In the next few sections, we'll slow down and take a look at all of the steps that were hidden from us during this process.